 It's an offence to emit smoke from a chimney of a building, from a furnace or from any fixed boiler if located in a designated smoke control area.

-- The only settlements of more than two dwellings that are excluded are at Red Lumb and Lanehead in Rochdale.
+The only settlements of more than 2 dwellings that are excluded are at Red Lumb and Lanehead in Rochdale.
 The only other areas that aren't covered are the open moor lands around Littleborough and Milnrow.

-- They require that either an authorised smokeless fuel is burnt or an exempt appliance is used.
+The laws requires that either an authorised smokeless fuel is burnt or an exempt appliance is used.

 - Exempt appliances are capable of burning an unauthorised or inherently smoky solid fuel without emitting smoke.

 From 1 May 2021, you can only burn logs if they're 'Ready to Burn'.
 Look out for the Ready to Burn logo on the logs you buy.